 - “My beautiful dolls are intended for adult collectors only.
 Please do not give this item to children.”

 I am sure you don’t want there to be any unfortunate accidents (and possible legal action) because someone didn’t realize and gave something to a little one.
-It is also a good idea to mention any special care instructions for the item: again this can prevent negative feedback or people asking to return something.

-- “All our hand knitted baby socks are best when hand washed in very mild soap powder.
+- “All our hand-knitted baby socks are best when hand washed in very mild soap powder.
 Do not spin dry, just lay the socks flat to dry on a warm towel.“

 Washing and special care instructions should also be included with the product where possible.
+In some places, this may be a legal requirement.

 Thank yous and credits